-This is Part I in a 5-part series on creating communities of resilience and care.
-You can find subsequent posts here.
+This is Part I in a 5-part series on creating communities of resilience and care by examining abuse and accountability.

 Maybe this story is familiar to you: